 When your baby has a serious illness, we’re here to help.
 The neonatal surgeons at Joe DiMaggio Children’s Hospital treat a wide range of health conditions, including neonatal congenital anomalies.
 We provide compassionate care for the youngest patients with a highly specialized team and advanced technology.

 Why Choose Joe DiMaggio Children’s Hospital for Neonatal Surgery?

-Our neonatal surgeons are part of an integrated team of specialists in the Wasie NICU at Joe DiMaggio Children's Hospital.
+Our neonatal surgeons are part of an integrated team of specialists at any of our Neonatal Intensive Care Unit (NICU) locations.
 We offer:

 - High level of care: Our NICU is a Regional Perinatal Intensive Care Center – one of only 11 in the state of Florida.
 We offer a highly specialized team and advanced technology to care for babies with special health needs, including rare anomalies.

 - Prenatal consultations: Families are offered the opportunity to meet with our surgeons before their babies are born if a condition is identified in utero or if a mother has a high-risk pregnancy.
 During our prenatal consultation, you’ll learn what to expect when your baby arrives, and we’ll discuss potential treatment options.
 We’ll provide as much information as possible to help you prepare for the road ahead.
 When needed, we also recommend genetic counseling.

 - Comprehensive care: As a dedicated children’s hospital, we offer a depth and breadth of services that’s hard to match.
 We’re here for your family, from prenatal care through your baby’s first year of life and beyond.

 - Collaborative team: Many neonatal cases are complex, involving several health concerns.
 We care for children using a multidisciplinary approach, and our surgeons meet regularly to discuss each patient’s needs and create effective treatment plans.